Meet other female riders & hit the Cumberland trails. There’s no better way to spend a Wednesday night!

 Our rides may look a little different than usual during this Covid-19 time.
 Rides will be limited to small group sizes, and riders are expected to maintain social distancing throughout their rides.
 We are following the recommendations of UROC, Cycling BC, and Health Canada to do our best to keep riders & their families as safe as possible.
 High fives are no longer an option… but words of encouragement are essential!

-The UROC Women’s Ride is a recreational, non-competitive, non-instructional, all-levels ride for local female riders.
+The UROC Women’s Ride is a recreational, non-competitive, non-instructional, all-level MTB ride for local female riders.
 We meet every week on Wednesday evenings.
 Riders split off into smaller groups based on skill level, or what type of ride you’re in the mood for.
 Volunteer Ride Guides determine the routes.

 We send out a weekly newsletter most weeks with some basic ride plans to help riders pre-select their rides (so we can get on the trails more quickly).
 Sign up for the newsletter here: http://eepurl.com/gnwPoL.
 You can unsubscribe anytime.

-We hope the 2020 season will begin from July and will run every Wednesday through to September.
+The 2021 season will begin from June 2nd and will run every Wednesday evening through to September 1st.
 Be ready to roll out at 6:00 PM.
 If we miss a newsletter once or twice, not to worry – there will still be a ride!

-Adult women of all ages and skill levels.
+Adult women of all ages and MTB skill levels.

 - A current UROC membership.
 Join here: https://unitedridersofcumberland.com/membership/